bjorntirsen/bjorntirsen/README.md

 ### Hi there 👋

-🔭 I’m currently working on my portfolio 3.0 buildt with Next.js and TS.
+🔭 I’m currently working on my portfolio 3.0 built with Next.js and TS.
 I'm also a web developer at Handelsbanken in Stockholm.

 📫 How to reach me: bjorntirsen@gmail.com